-7By statute the Court determines the reasonableness of the hourly rate.
+7By statute the Court determines the reasonableness of the hourly rate for the legal fees.
 The negotiated legal fee hourly rate between the attorney and his client may be more or less than the hourly rate set by the Court.